vanderbilt-data-science/Clean-LAPOP/README.md

     + Lengthens countries into tidy format
     + Joins the questions and category columns by column_name

-6. Subsetting Categories
+6. Writing .csv
-    + Separates questions into groups by topics
+    + Separates datasets by year
+    + Writes .csv files to use in Tableau Public

 # Team
 * Jesse Spencer-Smith | Chief Data Scientist at the Vanderbilt Data Scientist Institute